“Providing early help is more effective in promoting the welfare of children than reacting later” (Working Together 2018)

 - identify children and families who would benefit from early help

 - undertake an assessment of the need for early help

 - provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child

-In Wiltshire we have a new Early Support Assessment (ESA), which replaces the CAF.
+In Wiltshire we use the Early Support Assessment (ESA), which has replaced the CAF.
 The form is designed to be easy to use and enables:

 - shared language across the professional network